Buy a Warrior calligraphy wall scroll here!

 武士 (bushi) warrior; samurai; soldier.

-覺醒武士 is not a commonly-used title in Chinese, but sometimes used in Martial arts and military context to refer to a warrior who seems to always be fully aware, enlightened, knowledgeable, noble, and just.
+覺醒武士 is not a commonly used title in Chinese but is sometimes used in Martial arts and military contexts to refer to a warrior who seems always to be fully aware, enlightened, knowledgeable, noble, and just.

 The first two characters are a word that means: to awaken; to come to realize; awakened to the truth; the truth dawns upon one; scales fall from the eyes; to become aware.

 The last two characters mean warrior but can also refer to a samurai, soldier, or fighter.

 影武者 is the title for Shadow Warrior in Chinese and Japanese.

 This may refer to a few video games that share this English title, or a Japanese movie called Kagemusha.

 If you are looking for the Japanese TV show, that was originally 影の軍団 (Kage no Gundan), which more literally means “Army of Shadows,” but was re-titled Shadow Warrior when released outside Japan in English.